Dikachis/alx-higher_level_programming/0x0A-python-inheritance/README.md

 # 0x0A.
 Python - Inheritance
-To know more about class, object or instance
+To know more about class, object or instance, and isinstance
 ## Introduction/Objectives
 * To know what a superclass, baseclass or parentclass is
 * To know what subclass is